santacml/pilim/pilimit_orig/README.md

 [inf](inf) contains the implementation of the infinite and π-Net, the finite μ-Net, and NNGP/NTK kernels.
 It also contains π-Net specific mathematical functions, InfSGD, dynamically expanding arrays. and any other supporting π-Net infrastructure.

+The file pimlp.py defines the infinite and finite width networks.
+However, if this file is called directly (i.e. python -m inf.pimlp) it will create a very tiny infinite-width MLP and run it on a dummy data sample.
+This is useful for testing and getting a "feel" for the network.

 [cifar10](cifar10), [imagenet](imagenet), and [meta](meta) contain the training and testing files for each of their respective tasks.
 Each file has hyperparams for the command line.
 See below commands for example usage.

 [scans](scans) contains all of the files which were used for scanning and testing hyperparameters.
 These testing files are in a Microsoft-specific format so they are not useful for non-Microsoft employees, but they are kept for completeness.